Updated March 2026.

 The experimental video rule will create a visible split between programs that adopt it and those that don’t.
 A coach with a live overhead angle can call a timeout, show the team exactly where the opposing setter is tipping their hand direction on a tablet, and adjust blocking assignments in 30 seconds.
 Without video, that same adjustment takes between-set review and verbal description.
 The information gap between video-equipped and non-video programs during conference play could be substantial.

-Scholarship and compensation: the financial landscape
+Scholarship and compensation: the money structure

 The financial structure of college volleyball changed significantly under the House v.
 NCAA settlement.
 Schools can now share up to $20.5 million per year directly with athletes across all sports.
 For volleyball specifically, this means schools with strong revenue programs may offer compensation beyond scholarships.